In order to convict a defendant of intimidation of a witness, the Commonwealth must prove beyond a reasonable doubt that:

 The Commonwealth is required to prove beyond a reasonable doubt that the defendant specifically intended to interfere with a witness.
 Failure to prove the defendant’s specific intent will result in a not guilty verdict.

 Given the serious consequences that result from an intimidation of a witness conviction, it is essential that you have an attorney who is experienced in trying these types of cases.
 Attorney Spring prosecuted these cases when he served as an assistant district attorney, and he has successfully defended these cases since founding Spring & Spring.
-Contact our Middlesex County criminal defense attorneys today if you have been accused of crimes like unarmed burglary or animal cruelty.
+Contact our Concord criminal defense attorneys today if you have been accused of crimes like unarmed burglary or animal cruelty.